jpdjere/Interviews/Networking.md

 ### Connections

-Connections are controlled at the Transport Layer, so out of scope of HTTP.
+Connections are controlled at the Transport Layer, so they are out of scope for HTTP.
 However, it relies on the connection being reliable (not losing packets on the way), therefore HTTP relies on TCP, which is connection-based, and not on UDP.

 The default behaviour of HTTP/1.0 was to open a separate TCP connection for each HTTP request/response pair.
 This is less efficient than sharing a single TCP connection when multiple requests are sin in close succession.